 Legrena is located about 2h of bus/car ride from the centre of Athens on the way the cape Sounion, where Aegeus was waiting for his son Theseus after the battle with Minotaur…

 Well, you probably know the myth and why the sea is actually called Aegean.
-Now the cape feature ruins of the Temple of Poseidon, another father of Theseus, so it is a popular tourist spot, especially during sunset.
+Now the cape features ruins of the Temple of Poseidon, another father of Theseus (yes, he had two fathers!), so it is a popular tourist spot, especially during sunset.

 But further offshore the bottom is full of urchins, so it’s quite risky to walk.

-Since it was also windy we couldn’t play frisbee or beach bats, but we had a jump rope by chance so it was practically the only way to stay active
+Since it was also windy we couldn’t play frisbee or beach bats.
+However, we had a jump rope by chance, so skipping was practically the only way to stay active 😉

 and some of the rocks are light-pink!

-As the beach is turned directly to the sun and surrounded by rocks it got really hot,
+As the beach was faced directly to the sun and surrounded by rocks, it got really hot;

 I couldn’t sit anymore and went swimming.
 I saw several more coves with one or few naked men in each.